-Given the thermoluminescence date of 250 ± 20 ka for the site of Maastricht-Belvédère (Roebroeks 1988), the observed wear could imply that thrusting spears with hafted stone points appeared by this early date.
+Given the thermoluminescence date of 270 ± 22 ka for the site of Maastricht-Belvédère (Roebroeks 1988), the observed wear could imply that thrusting spears with hafted stone points appeared by this early date.
 While the interpretation of the mode of propulsion could not yet be supported by experimental evidence, continued experimentation strengthens the initial interpretation, although this should be examined more closely.
-For the leaf point from Hohle Fels, the wear pattern is explicit and a comparison with the stone points in the existing experimental reference collection strongly suggests that this point was used in thrusting.
-The leaf point of Hohle Fels, dated to more than 60 ka BP, together with the older evidence from Maastricht-Belvédère, would suggest that hafted thrusting spears were possibly in, and perhaps sometimes out of, use over long periods of time.
+For the leaf point from Hohle Fels, the wear pattern is explicit, and a comparison with the stone points in the existing experimental reference collection strongly suggests that this point was used in thrusting.
+The leaf point from Hohle Fels, dating to more than 60 ka BP, and the older evidence from Maastricht-Belvédère would suggest that hafted thrusting spears were possibly in, and perhaps sometimes out of use over long periods of time.

 We argue that thrusting spears likely formed a standard part of hunting equipment and were used in combination with other kinds of weapons, be it throwing spears or other weapons.
 These results imply that one should not assume that all stone points identified as weapon tips on the basis of reliable evidence (see Rots and Plisson 2014 for a discussion) are necessarily propelled in the same way.
-Several kinds of weapon likely co-existed and this aspect should be taken into account when analyzing stone points.
+Several kinds of weapons likely co-existed, and this aspect should be taken into account when analyzing stone points.
 This view has also been expressed in other studies (e.g., Tomasso et al. 2018; Conard et al. 2020).
 Even when spear-throwers or bows can be reliably argued to have been in use at a certain time and place, the possible existence of thrusting (or throwing) spears should not be forgotten.
-Thrusting spears may well have formed a standard part of weapon equipment over substantial periods and the appearance of long-distance weaponry (no reliable evidence yet before the Solutrean: Cattelain 1989; see also Coppe et al. 2019 for a review) does not rule out the need for short-range weapons.
-Thrusting spears are known to have been part of hunting equipment throughout antiquity (e.g., Barringer 2001), the middle ages and the renaissance in Europe (e.g., Blackmore 2000) and they still exist in current hunting practices (e.g., Dira and Hewlett 2016).
+Thrusting spears may well have formed a standard part of weapon equipment over substantial periods, and the appearance of long-distance weaponry (no reliable evidence exists prior to the Solutrean: Cattelain 1989; see also Coppe et al. 2019 for a review) does not rule out the need for short-range weapons.
+Thrusting spears are known to have been part of hunting equipment throughout Antiquity (e.g., Barringer 2001), the Middle Ages and the Renaissance in Europe (e.g., Blackmore 2000), and they still exist in current hunting practices (e.g., Dira and Hewlett 2016).
 The co-existence of different kinds of weapons likely affects the composition of assemblages and the observed patterning, both in terms of morphologies and wear traces on stone points.
-This element should be taken into account when searching for projectiles and when trying to approach propulsion modes.
+This should be taken into account when searching for projectiles and when trying to approach propulsion modes.